bfraiche/dc-stop-and-frisk/README.md

 1. The output(s) of this project should inform the lay-person as well as be a tool for non-data types in the legal and organizing communities.
 2. The project ought to be setup such that the output is updated as new data becomes available.
-3. This website is essentially data journalism like a NYT or 538 article.
-It should be interactive insofar as is engaging and informative for the reader.
-4. I used R because it seemed expeditious.
+3. I used R because it seemed expeditious.
 However, this project ought to be rebuilt using a stack that makes the project easier for collaboration.

 **This Github**